eluinstra/file-server-documentation/docs/intro.md

 The File Server offers a REST and a SOAP interface.
 Applications can exchange files with the File Server through these interfaces directly or use a File Share instead.

-Before the File Server can exchange files with a client, the client has to be registered with the File Server using SSL client certificates.
+Before the File Server can exchange files with a client, the client has to be registered with the File Server using its SSL client certificate.

 The FileServer can be used for Grote Berichten file transfer.

 ## File Client

-The File Client can be used to upload and download files with the [File Server](#file-server).
+The File Client can be used to exchange files with the [File Server](#file-server).

 The File Client stores file data in the database and the files on the filesystem.